Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \textbf{Phase 3 - Filtering Interview Data}: Before initiating the formal round of interviews, we conducted pilot interviews involving five quantum software practitioners.
 These pilot participants represent diverse geographic and professional backgrounds: three were based in Bangladesh, one in China, and one in Senegal.
 Their roles include researchers and developers working in domains such as quantum cryptography, simulation and optimization, education, machine learning, and quantum software frameworks.
-In terms of experience, one participant had more than 10 years of experience, seven participants had between 6-10 years of experience, and the remaining participants had between 2-5 years of experience in software development.
-In contrast, the majority of the participants had between 2-5 years of experience in quantum software development.
+In terms of experience, all participants had between 2 and 5 years of software development experience.
+In contrast, the majority of the participants (three out of five) had between 2 and 5 years of experience, while two participants had less than 1 year of experience in quantum software development.
+The pilot interview results are included because the responses remain valid for the final analysis and no substantive changes were made to the interview questions after the pilot interview phase.
 The primary objective of this phase was to preliminarily assess the clarity, structure, and practical relevance of the proposed decision models across the six architectural design areas: Communication, Decomposition, Data Processing, Fault Tolerance, Integration and Optimization, and Algorithm Implementation.
 The pilot interviews also helped us refine the interview questionnaire and validate whether the proposed decision models were understandable and applicable in real-world QSE contexts.